 Impact Romania is the name given to the partnership between International Teams of Canada and our Romanian foundation, Pas Cu Pas.
 Our program focuses on institutionalized Romanian orphans and young adult orphans now living independently in northwest Romania.

-The purpose of Impact Romania is to disciple and develop (Psalm 78:72) Romanian orphans to grow in character and influence in the world.
+Our mission is to value, disciple and develop Romanian orphans to grow in character and influence in their world.

 - Teach Jesus Christ as the foundation of life and restoration